 7) gratitude and being in the moment

 This is a tip that I got from Becky Cole (who was also on episode 3 of my podcast).
 She said - all that we have is the moment we’re experiencing right now.
 This really helped me to stop looking to tomorrow, next week and the future all of the time and appreciate what was right in front of me.
 Whether that was being grateful for where I live out in the countryside, being grateful for my hilarious and supportive friends or being able to work from my home with my favourite tea on tap.
 This really opened my eyes to how it’s the small things that make me happy on a daily basis.

 I hope you’ve spotted a few ideas in there that you’d like to try.
 As a creative business owner you are your most important asset in your business, so do make your own self-care a priority.

-I have a free workbook in my resource library which I made just for you so that you could start to make your self-care time a priority.
+To help get you started with making time for YOU a priority, I’ve created a free workbook called just that, make the time for YOU.
 To get your hands on my free ebook, just sign up to my side-hustle letters below.